JACoW-org/docs-ECRIS/docs/Paper/LPRSubmit.md

 By clicking on the title of contribution (#2 in the above screenshot) you will be able to get all of its details.

-Normally general and LPR IPAC submissions open at the same time.
+Normally general and LPR ECRIS submissions open at the same time.
 Hence, towards the bottom of the contribution's page you will see two "Submit paper" buttons.

 ---